-I eventually migrated to LA figuring I’d parlay this experience into some movie business job (along with two or three million other hopefuls).
-I got involved in some AFI productions and did a UCLA directing stint.
-Then I pounded out a script, based on the true story of an iconoclastic solar energy entrepreneur.
-Sydney Pollack passed.
+I eventually migrated to LA figuring I’d parlay this experience into some movie business job (along with a million other hopefuls).
+I got involved in some AFI productions and did a UCLA Extension directing stint.
+I also wrote a few screenplays and even pitched one to Sydney Pollack.
+(He made Tootsie instead.)

 Unique traits: Moderately coherent.

-1st Place Indie Gathering Screenwriting Competition for "DREAMS OF DOGWOOD"
+1st Place Indie Gathering Screenwriting Competition for "THE HANDMAID""

 Capital Fund Screenwriting Competition Top 50 - THE HANDMAID